Savepoint Management in Confluent Manager for Apache Flink

 Detach a savepoint

-You can also convert an attached savepoint into a detached savepoint.
-This is useful for preserving a savepoint before deleting the parent application or for sharing it with other jobs.
+Converting an attached savepoint to a detached savepoint preserves it before deleting the parent application or allows sharing it with other jobs.
 This can be done only for savepoints in the COMPLETED state.

 For Applications only: